 Consider cognitive behavioral therapy.
 Called CBT-I, cognitive behavioral therapy for insomnia is a common non-pharmaceutical treatment for insomnia.
 It involves identifying thoughts that prevent you from sleeping and replacing them with sleep-promoting ones.
 If you’re interested in cognitive behavioral therapy for insomnia, it’s best to talk to a sleep therapist.

 Reduce or manage sources of stress.
 Stress, whether from your work or personal life, is a common cause of insomnia.
 While it can be difficult to completely eliminate stress, it can help to either reduce or manage the major sources of stress in your life.
-This could mean taking up a stress-reducing practice like meditation or meeting with an expert to discuss how you can better manage the factors that contribute to stress.

 Set a consistent bedtime and wake time.
 If you often wake up and sleep at different times of day, try setting a specific bedtime and wake time.
 Then, make an effort to stick to your sleep schedule.

 Talk to your healthcare provider about your medications.
 If you use medications for other health conditions, check to see if they’re linked to insomnia or other sleep issues.
 If they are, it’s important to talk to your healthcare provider before making any changes.
 Depending on your health and symptoms, they may recommend adjusting your dosage or changing to a different type of medication.

 Reduce your caffeine consumption.
 Caffeine is a powerful stimulant with a half-life of several hours.
 It’s also closely linked to insomnia.

 If you often drink coffee or other drinks containing caffeine, try to limit your consumption after midday to avoid disrupting your sleep.